konklone/email/README.md

-A set of brief how-to guides on taking care of different tasks relating to owning one's own email address.
+### Owning your email

+Guides and a support forum for owning your email address.

+If you're working through anything related to owning your email: registering a domain, setting up MX records, managing forwarding, etc. - [open an issue](https://github.com/our/email/issues) and you should get some help.

-Originally collected as an accompaniment for [@konklone](/konklone)'s guide to [Taking Control of your Email Address](https://konklone.com/post/take-control-of-your-email-address) by buying a domain and setting up email forwarding.
+Originally created as an accompaniment for [@konklone](https://github.com/konklone)'s guide to [Taking Control of your Email Address](https://konklone.com/post/take-control-of-your-email-address), which covers the overall process of buying a domain and setting up email forwarding.

-### Articles
+### Guides

 * [Update Your Email Address in Apple and iCloud](icloud#update-your-email-address-in-apple-and-icloud)